serverless/serverless/docs/guides/plugins/creating-plugins.md

 module.exports = MyPlugin;
 ```

-#### Lifecycle Events
+### Lifecycle Events

-Events that fire sequentially during a Command.
+Lifecycle Events are events that fire sequentially during a Command.
 The above example lists two Events.
 However, for each Event, an additional `before` and `after` event is created.
 Therefore, six Events exist in the above example:

 - `before:foo:resources`
 - `foo:resources`